-The Romanian Association of Banks has a thirty-year tradition and has been a member of the European Banking Federation since 1991 (with full rights since 2007), of the European Payments Council, of the European Mortgage Federation, of the European Banking Institute and of 26 national lucrative bodies for developing and improving the economic framework.
+The Romanian Association of Banks has a thirty-year tradition and has been a member of the European Banking Federation since 1991 (with full rights since 2007), of the European Payments Council, of the European Mortgage Federation, of the European Banking Institute, affiliated member of Organisation for Economic Co-operation and Development/International Network on Financial and of 26 national lucrative bodies for developing and improving the economic framework.
 To this end, the banking community makes available over 800 experts from credit institutions and affiliate members who participate in 24 technical commissions.